senzhaocode/ScaR/README.md

       # For instance
       # >gene_name|transcript_name
       # GCATATAGCGTACGCTACGCATCGACGATCGTACAGCTACTAGCACTAGTCGACCTAGCATGCT
-      # NOTE: 'gene_name' should be identical to gene partner names (either GeneA or GeneB); 'transcript_name' can be defined whatever user would like and please do not use known refseq id or ensembl id for 'transcript_name'.
-Make sure both 'gene_name' and 'transcript_name' should be present, and separate by '|'
+      # NOTE: 'gene_name' should be identical to the input of gene partner names (either GeneA or GeneB); 'transcript_name' can be defined whatever user would like but please do not use known refseq id or ensembl id for 'transcript_name'.
+Make sure both 'gene_name' and 'transcript_name' should be present, and are separated by '|'

   2.3 Some tips for run scripts using slurm jobscript.